-Are you planning to get married in an foreign country?
-Have you been asked to apostille a Certificate of No Impediment for Marriage?
+Are you planning to get married in a foreign country?
+Have you been asked to apostille your documents?

 - Certificate of No Record – Marriage